FAIRFAX THEFT CRIMES ATTORNEY

 But whether you are completely innocent of larceny or guilty as charged, you cannot afford to be represented by the wrong Fairfax theft attorney.
 Even if you in fact committed a theft, your freedom and your future should not be threatened because of a single instance of poor judgment.

 If you are charged with larceny, it is vital to know and to exercise your legal rights.
 Do not answer any questions asked by the police.
 You have the right to remain silent, and anything you say – anything – could be twisted and used against you.
-You also have the right to an attorney.
+You also have the right to a theft charges attorney.

 WHAT FAIRFAX DEFENSES MAY BE OFFERED AGAINST A LARCENY CHARGE?